Keeping active in the summer

-- Take a walk with your family or friends along the Meewasin Valley trail or through Beaver Creek Conservation in Lumsden, make stops at playground or to play tag in an open field.
+- Take a walk with your family or friends along the Meewasin Valley trail or through Beaver Creek Conservation, make stops at playground or to play tag in an open field.

 - Immerse yourself in nature by exploring one of our many provincial parks!
 You could find many ways to be physically active, some ways including canoeing, swimming, hiking, golfing and much more!

 - Looking for fun for the whole family?
 Try out OGY’s mini golf in Carlyle or get lost in a corn maze on Valley road or in Cut Knife.
 You could also walk around and check out the many animals at the Saskatoon Forestry Farm or the Boarder City petting zoo in Lloydminster.